-Hillsborough County is considering an increase to the annual Stormwater Utility Assessment (Stormwater Fee) that is paid by all property owners in the unincorporated area of the county.
-This proposed increase would not impact owners of property that is in the cities of Tampa, Temple Terrace, or Plant City.
-The Stormwater Fee provides money for the County’s Stormwater Program, which includes the maintenance, rehabilitation, and construction of the public stormwater pipes, pumps, storage systems, and other structures to help reduce roadway flooding and improve overall water quality.
+Hillsborough County is considering an increase to the annual Stormwater Utility Assessment (Stormwater Fee), which is paid by all property owners in the unincorporated area of the county.
+This proposed increase would not impact owners of property within the cities of Tampa, Temple Terrace, or Plant City.
+The Stormwater Fee provides funding for the County’s Stormwater Program, which includes the maintenance, rehabilitation, and construction of the public stormwater pipes, pumps, storage systems, and other structures to help reduce roadway flooding and improve overall water quality.

 What is stormwater?

 Stormwater is the runoff from rain, which is ordinarily absorbed by plants and soils, but hard surfaces such as pavement, driveways, pool decks, and building roofs, can prevent this runoff from being properly absorbed into the ground.
 This kind of excess runoff is bad for our community and the environment.
 Stormwater can pick up all sorts of pollutants before eventually finding its way back to lakes, streams, rivers, and bays.
 Stormwater can also cause high water flow during heavy rainfalls, which can result in flooding on roads and properties.

 What is the storm drainage system?

 A storm drainage system is a network of constructed inlets, underground pipes, ditches, drainage channels, and other structures that carry and temporarily hold stormwater before it ends up in streams and waterways.
 The network consists of both public and private systems.

 Water runoff does not follow neighborhood boundaries.
 Stormwater must be managed for the common good across the whole community.
 The County's responsibility and challenge is to repair and maintain existing public stormwater facilities and address the long list of needed capital improvement projects.

 Why is there a stormwater assessment?
 We already pay taxes; why do we need a separate